Wireless Power Transmission

 Phillips' patented circuit behaves just like a solar cell as far as collecting the energy in electromagnetic waves is concerned.
 The only difference is that the circuit taps the abundant electromagnetic energy of radio waves for generating direct current using a few simple electronic components rather than the visible region of the electromagnetic spectrum, as solar cells do.

-A larger-size antenna will also help to collect more energy from radio waves which would have the potential to power almost any kind of electrical device you care to imagine.
+A larger-size antenna will also help to collect more energy from radio waves, which would have the effect of generating more power to run larger electrical devices.

 Where would the radio waves come from?